Sonoma County wine: Appellations

-Sonoma County's large number (18) of American Viticulture Areas (AVAs) reflect the wide variety of climate and soil conditions in the County, the large production in the County, and the prominence of Sonoma County in the wine market.
+Sonoma County's large number (19) of American Viticulture Areas (AVAs) reflect the wide variety of climate and soil conditions in the County, the large production in the County, and the prominence of Sonoma County in the wine market.
 The difference in climate and soil (terroir), means that cooler climate grapes grow well in certain regions and in others warm climate grapes are more suitable.
 The large production of the County means that each AVA is significant in its own right.

 The prominence of the California wine industry and Sonoma County in particular has established worldwide recognition of their wine regions.
 At the same time, many consumers have been confused by the many different AVAs within Sonoma County.
 The growers voted in 2006 to form a Sonoma County Winegrape Commission, representing more than 1,800 growers.
 The Commission seeks to raise recognition for Sonoma County and encourages all wine from the county to bear the mark "Sonoma County" on it.

 The following are appellations in Sonoma County:

 Alexander Valley

 The Alexander Valley AVA is one of the most densely planted of all of Sonoma County's AVAs.
 Located along the Russian River, the boundary of this appellation extends north of Healdsburg up to Mendocino County north of Cloverdale.
 Viticulture has existed in the area since the 1850s but the wine industry has only fairly recently experienced success beginning in the 1960s with Simi Winery.
 Significant purchases of vineyard land by E & J Gallo Winery in 1988 and Kendall-Jackson in 1996 also raised the profile of the Alexander Valley.
 The profile of Alexander Valley wines has historically centered around the approachability and richness of the wines with Cabernet Sauvignon being noted for characteristic chocolate notes and warm mouthfeel.
-After Cabernet, Chardonnay is one of the leading varietal plantings followed by Sauvignon blanc and Zinfandel.
+After Cabernet, Chardonnay is one of the leading variety plantings followed by Sauvignon blanc and Zinfandel.